-Employees should notify their supervisor immediately after the exposure incident.
-The supervisor records the details of the exposure incident including the route of exposure, the infective agent and an estimate of the dosage.
+Employees should notify their supervisor immediately after the exposure incident, or as soon as possible if the incident occurs outside of working hours.
+The supervisor records the details of the exposure incident including the route of exposure, the infective agent and an estimate of the dosage

-The Employee or his/her Supervisor will submit the Employee Injury Report to the Office of Counsel within 48 hours.
+The Employee or his/her upervisor will submit the Employee Occupational Accident Injury Report to the Office of Counsel within 48 hours.
 The report must include the route of exposure, the infective agent, and an estimate of the dosage.